noah-art3mis/facsimile/README.md

     -   https://color.adobe.com/create/image-gradient
     -   https://color.adobe.com/create/image
     -   https://cssgradient.io/
-1.  `npm run dev` to start the server and then open the browser
+1.  `npm run dev -- --open` to start the server and then open the browser
 1.  upload the file using the interface.
 1.  use `page up` and `page down` to scan resulting images. edit parameters as needed
 1.  if everything is ok, press `compile` and wait for it to process all images.